cvat-ai/cvat/cvat/apps/auto_annotation/README.md

       }
     }
     ```
-1. __Interpretation script__ (*.py) - python file that used to convert output results from net to CVAT format.
-This code running inside restricted environment, but it's possible to use some builtins functions: __str, int, float, max, min, range__.
+1. __Interpretation script__ (*.py) - a file used to convert net output layer
+to a predefined structure which can be processed by CVAT.
+This code will be run
+inside a restricted python's environment, but it's possible to use some
+builtin functions like __str, int, float, max, min, range__.

-   Also two variables are available in scope:
+   Also two variables are available in the scope:

-   * **detections** - a python's list of dictionaries that represent detections for each frame of task with following keys:
+   - **detections** - a list of dictionaries with detections for each frame:
       * __frame_id__ - frame number
       * __frame_height__ - frame height
       * __frame_width__ - frame width
       * __detections__ - output np.ndarray (See [ExecutableNetwork.infer](https://software.intel.com/en-us/articles/OpenVINO-InferEngine#inpage-nav-11-6-3) for details).

-   * **results** dictionary where converted results should be added, it has following structure:
+   - **results** a dictionary with converted results, it has the following structure:
      ```python
       {
         "boxes": [],